jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 Install the required packages for the build host: https://docs.yoctoproject.org/singleindex.html#required-packages-for-the-build-host

-Install the kas setup tool for bitbake based projects:
+Kas is a setup tool for bitbake based projects.
+The minimal supported version is 2.6, install it like so:

     pip3 install --user kas